kkmc/kkmc.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-Hi, welcome to my homepage.
+Hi, welcome to my homepage (which is a work in progress again).
 I'm Kevin and I currently work as an Applied Scientist at AWS in the Zelkova team.
 I recently graduated from the [University of California, Berkeley](https://eecs.berkeley.edu/) with a Ph.D. in Computer Science where I was fortunate to be advised by by [Sanjit A. Seshia](http://people.eecs.berkeley.edu/~sseshia/).
 During my time at Berkeley, I worked as a graduate student researcher in the Learn & Verify lab and was associated with the ADEPT/SLICE lab.

 My focuses and interests are in formal verification, programming languages, program synthesis, and system security for blockchain technology, microarchitectures, and trusted execution environments.